lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/step_2/Readme.md

 ```

-10. Save the name of the input blob (inputInfo.begin()->first) for later use when getting a blob for input data.
-Finally, return the InferenceEngine::CNNNetwork object that references this model’s IR.
+10. Tthe name of the input blob (inputInfo.begin()->first) is saved for later use when getting a blob for input data.
+Finally, the InferenceEngine::CNNNetwork object that references this model is returned.

 ```cpp
         slog::info << "Loading Face Detection model to the "<< FLAGS_d << " plugin" << slog::endl;